cypress-io/cypress/cypress/v0.0/documentation/5-References/0-CLI Tool.md

 # What is the CLI Tool?

-The CLI Tool is a `npm package` that wraps the Desktop Application.
+The CLI Tool is an [`npm package`](https://www.npmjs.com/package/cypress) that wraps the Desktop Application.

-It provides a set of commands which can be used to do things like:
+It provides a set of commands that can be used to do things like:

 - Install Cypress
 - Run Cypress headlessly
-- Record your runs
+- Record your test runs
 - Output the current installed version

 [block:callout]
 {
   "type": "info",
   "body": "You generally install the CLI tool so you can progamatically install and run Cypress.
-This is common when running in your CI provider."
+This is commonly used when running Cypress from your CI provider."
 }
 [/block]